CodingNomads/mentor-docs/docs/12_templates.md

 You can also use any other channel here that makes sense to you!

-When you get the time, please write a quick intro on our forum: https://forum.codingnomads.co/t/introductions/29
+When you get the time, please write a quick intro on [Discor](https://codingnomads.com/discord)

-The forum is a great resource for searching for, asking, discussing, and answering questions - talking about code essentially!
+Discord is a great resource for searching for, asking, discussing, and answering questions - talking about code essentially!

 Glad to have you on board and let me know if you need anything.
 ```